chavid/ModernScientificCpp/0-Preparation/README.md

 ## Practice infrastructure : use of notebooks

-#### Binder (***CURRENTLY NOT RECOMMENDED***)
+#### Binder (***CURRENTLY NOT WORKING***)

 If you want to interact directly with the notebooks, there is also a web service available, called [binder](https://mybinder.org/).
-So to start such a service : browse the main `README.md` file at the top of the [repository](https://github.com/chavid/ModernScientificCpp.git), and click on the "launch binder" button.
-The first time, because it is building a docker image on the fly, the launch time may be VERY long.
+So to start such a service : browse the main `README.md` file at the top of the repository, and click on the "launch binder" button.
+The first time, the launch time may be VERY VERY long, because it is building a docker image on the fly.

 #### JupyterHub@Paris-Saclay